Dualcon/Ionic-2-Community-tutorial/README.md

 Let's code!

-# Create Ionic 2 project.
+# Create the Ionic 2 project.

 ## 1. Create a blank project.

 $ ionic start Community blank --v2

-# Create side menu.
+# Create the side menu.

 ## 1. Change src\app\app.html to looks like this: